apache/www-site/content/foundation/marks/events.md

 ## Use of logos and graphics  {#graphics}

-Normally, events may not use any Apache logos or graphics as part of their primary event branding. an event may only use Apache product logos to refer to the Apache products or projects themselves, and must display such logos apart from any of the event's own branding and logos.
+Normally, events may not use any Apache logos or graphics as part of their primary event branding.
+An event may only use Apache product logos to refer to the Apache products or projects themselves, and must display such logos apart from any of the event's own branding and logos.